Rebif Rebidose is a prefilled, preassembled autoinjector, and yet another option for taking Rebif.

 Rebif Rebidose can go where you go

 When you're traveling, you can use your complimentary travel kit that came with your Welcome Kit.
-If you didn't receive one or would like another, just call MS LifeLines.Call MS LifeLines at 1-877-447-3243.
+If you didn’t receive a kit or would like another, just call MS LifeLines.Call MS LifeLines, toll-free,

 Important safety precautions

-Contact your doctor, nurse, other healthcare professional, or call MS LifeLines, toll-free, at 1-877-447-3243 Monday through Friday, 8 AM to 10 PM ET, and Saturday and Sunday 9 AM to 5 PM ET if:
+Contact your doctor, nurse, or other healthcare professional, or call MS LifeLines, toll-free, at 1-877-447-3243 Monday through Friday, 8 AM to 10 PM ET, and Saturday and Sunday, 9 AM to 5 PM ET if:

 - You are unsure about how to use the Rebif Rebidose autoinjector